broverlord93/cazgi-IBM-Watson-NLU-Project/README.md

 # coding-project-template

+Part of a series of courses on Coursera taught by IBM Skills Network.

 This is a simple app utilizing the IBM Watson Natural Language Understanding API to analyze text for sentiment and emotion.
 Text can be supplied by typing or pasting a paragraph, or by supplying a link to a web page.